 Step 2.
 Drag the RAID 5 right handle to add unallocated space into the volume and click "OK" to confirm.

 Step 3.
 Click the "Execute Operation" and click "Apply".

 Besides RAID 5 expansion, you can also apply this tool to repair RAID-5 volumes when you fail to access or visit RAID 5 disks.

 Method 2.
 Add Disk to Upgrade HardRAID 5 Capacity

 Applies to: Add a new disk and configure RAID 5 disk on servers so as to upgrade the HardRAID 5 capacity.

-Note that if you used Server controller to configure RAID 5, when your disks are out of space with no unallocated space left, you'll have to add new disks to upgrade the RAID 5 capacity.
+Note that if you used a Server controller to configure RAID 5 when your disks are out of space with no unallocated space left, you'll have to add new disks to upgrade the RAID 5 capacity.